hove-io/navitia/documentation/slate/source/includes/interface.md

 Lifetime of id
 --------------

-The way id (or uri) of objects are generated is not garanteed stable, nor are the data processed.
+The way id (or uri) of an object is generated is not garanteed stable, nor are the data processed.
-So we advise to limit to the minimum storing id/uri of objects.
+So we advise to limit to the minimum storing ids/uris of objects.
 We recommend to use as much as possible a previous call to **[Places](#places)** and **[PT_objects](#pt-objects)**.
-Also, be resilient if one of those id/uri disappears.
+Also, be resilient if one of those ids/uris disappears.